Moon & Stars Unit Study for Early Learners

 A Moon & Stars Unit Study for Homeschoolers at Morning Time and for Family-Style Homeschooling

-There are four weekly themes for this Astronomy and Astronauts unit study: Moon and Stars, Space and Planets, Rockets and Space Shuttles, and Astronauts.
+There are four individual units within this Astronomy and Astronauts unit study:

 Moon and Stars: Early Learners, Upper Elementary, Middle & High School